-4.1.2 SCSI Disc Management window
+4.1.2 SCSI Icon Management window

-This window is entered by clicking the menu button anywhere in the SCSI Devices Window, and selecting the "Map Partition to Icon" option.
-The resulting window is used to control the 'linkage' or ' mapping' between hard disc icons on the icon bar, and SCSI Discs or partitions.
-It is used to alter the settings of the SCSIFSLink variable in 4.3 below.
+This window is entered by clicking the Icon Management button at the top right of the SCSI Devices window (which will normally start 'greyed out' for a short while).
+The resulting window is used to control the 'linkage' or 'mapping' between hard disc icons on the icon bar, and SCSI Discs or partitions.
+(It is used to alter the settings of the SCSIFSLink variable in 4.3 below.)
 It provides a continuously updated list of all SCSI disc partitions visible.
 A typical display might be as follows: